HomeNewsBotswana's Lesedi Power Project update

 Implantation of the development project

 Tlou Energy said that the financing that will be obtained will be used to carry out the project in two phases.
-The first of which will produce approximately 2 MW of electricity will require an investment of, while the second phase with a projected capacity of 10 MW will cost US$ 20M.
+The first of which will produce approximately 2 MW of electricity will require an investment, while the second phase with a projected capacity of 10 MW will cost US$ 20M.

 Phase one of the project which is estimated to cost about US$ 10M involves transmission line construction, transformer installation, grid connection, procurement and installation of electricity generators, and potentially the drilling of additional gas wells.
 The said transmission line will run from the Lesedi project to the town of Serowe, a distance of about 100 Km, where it will connect to the existing power grid.
 This phase will produce approximately 2 MW of electricity.